predictiple/VelociraptorCompetition/README.md

 ### Artifact: [`Temp.Setup.Demo`](https://github.com/predictiple/VelociraptorCompetition/blob/main/artifacts/Temp.Setup.Demo.yaml)

 You can try this all on your own Velociraptor.
-You don't have to do this but you might like to see it in action on your own server. _It's probably not best to do this on a production server_, So if you don't have a test server you can instantly set one up by running a local-mode Velociraptor (which is both the server and client) with the following command:
+You don't have to do this but you might like to see it in action on your own server. _It's probably not best to do this on a production server_, so if you don't have a test server you can instantly set one up by running a local-mode Velociraptor (which is both the server and client) with the following command:

 ```shell
 velociraptor-v0.6.1-windows-amd64.exe gui